motomechatronics/amr_pallet_trucks/README.md

 </p>

 <h4 align="center">
-Figure 3.7: result pressing the go to cnc machine and the elevator down buttons.
+Figure 3.7: result of pressing the go to cnc machine and the elevator down buttons.
 </h4>

 - by pressing the **disengagement** and the **go home** buttons the cycle ends.
 The expected result is shown in figure 3.8.